MaximSemenov/index/README.md

 ### Algorithmus

 Algorithmus - is a single page application build with Angular.
 After I began accumulating a moderate amount of solved algorithms that had become spread across my computer, I decided to collect them all and combine them in one app.
 I added a few features to it and it includes a Test Performance function for testing the code and an Acceptance Test for each algorithm.
+There is a delay when you do your first Acceptance Test to "wake up" Heroku due to a free Heroku package I used for this project.

 [Algorithmus Source](https://github.com/MaximSemenov/algorithmus)